 Walking into a room and noticing a person and scratching your head thinking, “I know him/her from somewhere.”
 Meeting someone and connecting immediately and wondering how you became so close so fast when there are people in your current life you’ve known for years, and you still can’t connect with.

 I don’t think that anything happens at random.
 I believe that our lives are a script.
-The minute we enter this earth via that human capsule, we begin this script.
+The minute we enter this earth via that human capsule, we begin our script.
 We as parents are the keepers of this script until we can pass it on.
-Some never do, some take it faster than others.
+Some never do, some take on it sooner than others.

 I think life is one big stage, and we are all actors.
 We act every day.
 We lie, we tell the truth, we lie, to tell the truth, we’re not honest with ourselves, we smile at people who deserve a frown, and we frown at those who deserve a smile.
 Who gets it?